japila-books/kafka-internals/docs/clients/consumer/KafkaConsumer.md

 `KafkaConsumer` creates a [Fetcher](Fetcher.md) when [created](#creating-instance).

-One could say that `KafkaConsumer` is a developer-oriented interface to `Fetcher`.

 ## <span id="coordinator"> ConsumerCoordinator

 `KafkaConsumer` creates a [ConsumerCoordinator](ConsumerCoordinator.md) when [created](#creating-instance) with the [group.id](#groupId) specified.